komodoservices/pos64splitter/README.md

 ```
 Please take note of what this is actually asking for.
 The above example will send 6400 coins total.
 It will send 100 coins in 10 UTXOs to each of the 64 segids.

+You now need to start the daemon with -blocknotify and -pubkey set.
+For example:
+`./komodod -ac_name=CFEK -ac_supply=1000000 -ac_reward=10000000000 -ac_cc=2 -ac_staked=50 -addnode=195.201.20.230 -addnode=195.201.137.5 -blocknotify=/home/<USER>/pos64staker/staker.py -pubkey=0367e6b61a60f9fe6748c27f40d0afe1681ec2cc125be51d47dad35955fab3ba3b`

+You can use the `validateaddress` command in komodo-cli to get the pubkey of an address you own.
+Be sure that this address is imported to the daemon before you begin using the staker.

+After the daemon has started and is synced simply do `komodo-cli -ac_name=CFEK setgenerate true 0` to begin staking.